zaphosting/docs/docs/dedicated-introduction.md

 Are you looking for your own server with powerful configuration at a fair price?
 Then ZAP-Hosting is the right place for you!
 At ZAP-Hosting you can rent or buy your suitable dedicated server and get hardware for a maximum performance experience!

-Unlike a virtual server (vRootserver), you will have your own physical hardware with a dedicated server.
+Unlike a virtual server, you will have your own physical hardware with a dedicated server.
 This means that when you rent/buy a Dedicated Server, the full power of all components is available only to you and your applications.
 Virtual servers, on the other hand, run on a host system whose resources are shared with other virtual servers.

 ![](https://screensaver01.zap-hosting.com/index.php/s/9YMG6QfsNzzjCSQ/preview)